Granulate/gprofiler-performance-studio/README.md

 The `-v` option deletes also the volumes that mens that all data will be truncated

 ### Securing Connections with SSL/TLS
-When accessing the gprofiler UI through the web, it is important to set up HTTPS to ensure the communication between gprofiler and the end user is encrypted.
+When accessing the Continuous Profiler UI through the web, it is important to set up HTTPS to ensure the communication between Continuous Profiler and the end user is encrypted.
 As well as communication between webapp and ch-rest-service expected to be encrypted.

 Besides the security aspect, this is also required